zdanek/maverick/docs/modules/network.md

 `"maverick_network::zerotier::active": true`
 By default, Zerotier is set to join the public 'Earth' network.
 To join a different network, set localconf parameter:
 `"maverick_network::zerotier::network_id": "ztnetworkhash"`
+To not join a network automatically, set localconf parameter:
+`"maverick_network::zerotier::join_network": false`